ChopadeYash/Loan_Prediction-Application/README.md

 5. Here, it will directly take you to the local host url.
   If not, then go to the given local url from your browser.
   Local URL-> its for your system locally.
-  Where, Network URL-> it can connect about 5 devices that share the same network provider (ie you all 5 are connected to the same wifi).
+  Where, Network URL-> it can connect about 5 devices that share the same wifi network (ie you    all the 5 users are connected to the same wifi).